CSDSkilling/iengage/index.markdown

 <img src="./home.png" class="img-fluid">

-Engage is a dynamic, gamified learning platform designed to make complex technical concepts more accessible and engaging.
+iEngage is a dynamic, gamified learning platform designed to make complex technical concepts more accessible and engaging.
 It leverages comic strips, interactive videos, case studies, and game-based activities to enhance knowledge retention, promote collaboration, and boost learner motivation

 ## Objectives
 The primary objectives of iEngage are:<br>